Lukas Achterberg

 Lukas Achterberg (born May 27, 1996) is a German professional kickboxer.
+K-1 WORLD GP 2026 -90kg World Championship Tournament Champion.
 As of October 2022, he is ranked as the sixth best light heavyweight kickboxer in the world by Combat Press, having first entered the rankings in October 2022.
 He was previously ranked as a top ten light heavyweight by Beyond Kickboxing between October 2022 and November 2023.